launchdarkly/openfeature-dotnet-server/README.md

 This provider is designed primarily for use in multi-user systems such as web servers and applications.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.

-This provider is a beta version and should not be considered ready for production use while this message is visible.
+> [!WARNING]
+> This is a beta version.
+The API is not stabilized and may introduce breaking changes.

+> [!NOTE]
+> This OpenFeature provider uses production versions of the LaunchDarkly SDK, which adhere to our standard [versioning policy](https://docs.launchdarkly.com/home/relay-proxy/versioning).

 # LaunchDarkly overview